GuillaumeGermain/NLP/README.md

 The TOP 3:

 1. SVM with sigmoid kernel and feature scaling
-2. Logistic regression with feature scaling
+1. Logistic regression with feature scaling
-3. SVM RBF with feature scaling
+1. SVM RBF with feature scaling

 The SVM algorithm with Sigmoid kernel is actually both best and worst in class.
 With feature scaling, it achieves the best result with 79.5% accuracy.
 Without scaling, it's broken and always predicts 0 (Didn't like) values, as shown in the confusion matrix.
 Some methods perform better on a scaled input, others prefer the unscaled version.

+The time is displayed in seconds.

 ![NLP Bag of Words Results](nlp_bow_1.png)